LivaNova Heater-Cooler Device

 These health issues arise from the transmission of nontuberculous mycobacteria (NTM).
-Just as the symptoms of infection can vary, so can their severity.
-Many patients take months to experience these issues, yet the most distressing cases of contamination have caused severe injury and even death.
+As the symptoms of the condition can vary, so can their seriousness.
+Many patients take months to experience these problems, yet the most distressing cases of contamination have caused severe injury and even death.

 The dangers of Nontuberculous Mycobacteria (NTM)

-Although it is not infectious to others, there are multiple dangers of NTM for individual patients who have been exposed to contaminated heater-coolers.
+Even Though it isn’t contagious to other, there are several risks of NTM for individual patients who have been exposed to contaminated heater-coolers.

-Because the bacteria is a slow-growing organism, initial symptoms might not be apparent for several months.
-In some cases, more than a year has elapsed before a patient’s subsequent illness was tracked back to a contaminated LivaNova heater-cooler unit.
-The longer the time that passes after surgery, the harder it can be to treat the resulting health problems.
+Since the bacteria is a slow-growing organism, first symptoms might not be evident for couple of months.
+In some cases, over a year has before a patient’s subsequent illness was tracked right back to some contaminated LivaNova heater-cooler unit.

-As awareness of the heater-cooler problems increases, new cases – and warnings of potential infection – are coming to light.
-As 2016 came to a close, for example, several Indiana hospitals sent warnings to patients who had received heart surgery over the previous five years.
+As awareness of the heater-cooler risks increases, new cases – and warnings of potential infection – are coming to light.
+At the end of 2016 several Indiana hospitals sent warnings to patients who had received heart surgery over the previous five years.
 In that case alone, thousands of patients will be alerted to potential infections, symptoms, and the dangers of NTM.

 LivaNova Heater-Cooler Lawsuits

-As contaminated heater-coolers are a relatively recent complaint – first alerted in late 2015 – legal action against LivaNova and Sorin is still in its initial phase.
-Individuals have filed lawsuits based on their own health complaints associated with heater-cooler assisted surgery, but there is currently no class action lawsuit against the device and its manufacturers.
+As contaminated heater-coolers are a relatively recent complaint first alerted in overdue 2015 — legal action against LivaNova and Sorin remains in its initial phase.
+People have filed lawsuits based on their health complaints related to heater-cooler assisted surgery, but there’s currently no class action lawsuit against the device and its makers.

-One of the first heater-cooler lawsuits was filed in Pennsylvania when a man from York died after undergoing open heart surgery in 2014.
-David Inners was 62 when he passed away and lived with the heater-cooler associated infection for almost one year after the procedure.
-11 other patients came down with similar symptoms at the same time as Mr. Inners was suffering, leading medical investigators to focus their attention on York Hospital and the Milton S. Hershey Medical Center at Penn State.
-Subsequent lawsuits have focused on the manufacturer, first and foremost, but hospitals and other facilities using the device are not beyond the reach of litigation.
+One of the first heater-cooler lawsuits was filed in Pennsylvania when a man from York passed away after undergoing open heart surgery in 2014.
+David Inners lived with the heater-cooler associated infection for almost one year after the procedure, he was 62 when he passed away.
+Another 11 patients came down with similar symptoms at the same time as Mr. Inners was suffering, leading medical investigators to focus their attention on York Hospital and the Milton S. Hershey Medical Center at Penn State.
+Following lawsuits have focused on the manufacturer, first and foremost, hospitals and other facilities were also included in the litigation.

 More complaints are registered and lawsuits filed every month.
 Once this movement reaches critical mass the potential for broader legal action will become clear.

-If heater-cooler litigation follows similar medical device lawsuits, we can expect to see plaintiffs come together to consolidate their complaints against LivaNova and Sorin.
+If heater-cooler litigation follows similar medical device lawsuits, it’s very likely to see plaintiffs come together to consolidate their complaints against LivaNova and Sorin.

 Damages awarded against LivaNova

-Because the litigation is so recent, cases brought against LivaNova/Sorin and the medical facilities involved in using contaminated devices have not yet reached a tangible verdict or settlement.
+Because the litigation is so recent, cases brought against LivaNova/Sorin as well as the healthcare facilities in using contaminated devices have not yet reached a tangible verdict or settlement.

-However, with more than half a million patients in the U.S. undergoing open heart surgery in that time, heater-cooler litigation is growing.
-It is only a matter of time before financial damages are secured for patients who have suffered as a result of a contaminated device.
+With more than 500,000 patients in the U.S. undergoing open heart surgery in that time, heater-cooler litigation is growing.
+It’s only a matter of time before financial damages are refunded to patients who have suffered as a result of a contaminated device.

 Whether this occurs in or out of court will come down to how aggressively LivaNova defends its equipment.
 With the groundswell of support for patients and government agency warnings already in place, it is recommended that potential plaintiffs evaluate their case with a legal expert.